origranot/mono-config/README.md

 const configManager = new ConfigManager(cmm);
 ```

-Tada, you can now access your configurations using the `configManager` object :tada:
+Tada :tada:, you can now access your configurations using the `configManager` object!

 ```typescript
 const firstAppName = configManager.get("firstApp").name; // Strongly typed!